Poor circulation in the feet can cause the feet to become cold, discolored, or numb. Sometimes, it is a symptom of an underlying condition.

 - hair loss on the legs or feet

 Below are some of the underlying conditions that may cause reduced circulation.

 Raynaud’s disease syndrome causes blood vessels to narrow when someone is cold or, sometimes, when stressed.
 This limits the amount of blood flowing to the fingers and toes.
-Rarely, it may affect the nose, ears, nipples, and lips.

 The symptoms include:

 These symptoms can last as little as 1 minute or as long as several hours.

 Most people with Raynaud’s disease have the primary form of the condition.
 Some people have secondary Raynaud’s, which occurs as a result of another illness.
 Secondary Raynaud’s tends to be more severe.